g185/ArTeller/README.md

-#IoT 2020 Big Project
+# IoT 2020 Big Project

-# name of the project: Interest Detector
+# name of the project: name of proj
 # people partectipating
 Giuliano Martinelli  https://www.linkedin.com/in/giuliano-martinelli-20a9b2193/
 Mattia Pocci  https://www.linkedin.com/in/mattia-pocci-b96232187/